 But something is working for us – and looking back over the last few months, here’s what I think has ‘saved us’;

-Ditch guilt.
 This has been amazing!
 It was clear I was never going to meet everyone’s needs to the level I would usually.
-It would be impossible, without me burning out – and where would that leave us?!
-So, I make sure each child gets a piece of me each day, I save a piece of time for myself (self-care!), and then I simply refuse to feel guilty.
+It would be impossible, without me burning out – and where would that leave us?
+So, I make sure each child gets a piece of me each day, I save a piece of time for myself (self-care), and then I simply refuse to feel guilty.
 This is a marathon and our pace is what will save us!
 And what does guilt achieve?
 Nothing productive in this context, that’s for sure!

-Be grateful.
-Every single day, we each find 3 things we are grateful for.
+Every single day, we each find three things we are grateful for.
 Our home, the sunshine, our health, our family, zoom calls, cake!
 You name it!
 It’s a wonderful way to finish the day.
 And even on the ‘bad’ days, you realise there were some ‘good’ moments.
 It shifts our focus.

 In some ways I think as a carer I was mentally prepared for this isolation, in a way that many of my friends weren’t.
 We were already used to ‘missing out’ on events, not ‘going out’ as much, generally being restricted.
 It’s been a real shock to many of my friends with neuro typical children, where I guess complete freedom was a given and understandably taken for granted.
 In some weird way, I feel on an ‘even footing’ for once.
 Although not entirely – I certainly can’t imagine what it’s like to get through all of the series on Netflix and Amazon!
 I don’t know what it’s like to be bored!
 And no – our house won’t be a completed DIY project by the end! ;o)

 So, for now, I’ll enjoy “not missing out”, not running my children around like a taxi service and not having to pack bags! (swim bags, PE bags, changing bags, lunch bags, snack bags).